UMichStatistics/ComputingClub/content/talk/website/slides.md

     - GitHub Pages;
     - UMich personal space.

-**Disclaimer**
+**Disclaimer:**

-- You won't learn anything that will make you a better statistician and researcher;
+- You won't learn anything that will make you a better statistician and researcher.
-- It is still relevant professionally.

 ## Why have a personal academic website

-- **Professional goals**
+**Professional goals**

-  - Host a public resume
-  - List your publications, research interests, experience, etc.
+- Host a public resume; list your publications, research interests, experience, etc.
-  - Allows people to find you and contact you
-  - Have an easy way to point to you
+- Allows people to find you and contact you; easy way to point to you
+- Build your "online presence"

-- **Exposure for your work & research**
+**Exposure for your work & research**

 - Build workshops, courses and tutorials for everyone to access
-  - Present your research in alternative ways (other than articles, talks, posters, etc.)
+- Present your research in alternative ways

-- **Host content for courses**
+**Host content for courses**

 - e.g. Canvas may have some limitations that a website might not have
 - Make your teaching content public